 Back in Jamaica in the early Seventies however he underwent some changes and passed into a consciousness/political period (the album Revelation Time of '75), and one of his songs with Perry -- the catchy Sipple Out Deh -- was given an inevitable re-working to appear as War Ina Babylon.

 The album of the same name was Romeo's finest moment: the nine songs are all short and memorable, and contain hard hitting mesages.
 One Step Forward is about the on-going struggle in Babylon (and commands Rastas not to give up); Stealin' in the Name of Jah is about low-life preachers exploiting their flock ("my Father's house of worship has become a den of thieves"); and Uptown Babies ("don't cry, they don't know what hungry is like") speaks for itself.

 Norman is a warning about a ghetto legend and the seduction of the lifestyle ("a gambler, rides around in a Rambler . . .
 Norman never give away a thing, if you ask for less he says he wants more") and Chase the Devil is a stone cold classic -- "I'm gonna put on a iron shirt and chase Satan out a Eart' " -- and has become a reggae standard.

 Most of the songs are co-credited to Perry and Romeo, and the studio band is the Upsetters with Marcia Griffiths on harmony vocals.

 And Max Romeo's vocals front and centre are strong, clear and articulate.

-If he tried to argue his way around Wet Dream there was no need to on War Ina Babylon: the messages are plain and simple -- and that's way even now, 35 years on, this album feels true, honest and necessary.
+If he tried to argue his way around Wet Dream there was no need to on War Ina Babylon: the messages are plain and simple -- and that's way even now, decades on, this album feels true, honest and necessary.